Hands-on Surgical Training

+The 2024 Annual Course will be a hybrid program for both in-person and on-line attendance.
 Each session is led by experienced congenital cardiac surgeons who coach the surgeons through the surgical procedures for a variety of congenital heart defects.
 The number of attendees for each course is limited to maximum of 20 to secure close interactive interaction of the attendees with the proctors.

 Monthly In-House HOST Courses